tree; a story

 There has been no end of discussion in the meeting chambers of City Hall.
 Strong voices, ardent longing, fist pounding even, each of them sure that they have the best idea.

 Some, especially the older ones, are outraged by all this.
 Others see themselves as progressive and modern, and still others, perhaps most, are indifferent.
-Indifference is the opposite of Hate, not Love.
+Indifference is the opposite of Love, not Hate.

 Some have suggested that the Tree be relocated.
 Some think that if the Tree is relocated they might as well dig all the way to the bottom of its roots to see if indeed there is any treasure there.
 Of course, the fiscally minded want to know how the treasure will be spent, and by whom.